 Processes the CHECK and IGNORE statements that belong to the last matching subtree directive.
 These statements are processed in the order in which they are read, overriding global settings.

-There are two types of pattern matching statements
+There are two types of pattern matching modifiers:

-Wildcards are permitted for both the subtree and pattern matching statements.
+Wildcards are permitted for both the subtree and pattern matching modifiers.

 The exclamation point (!) character represents logical NOT.